 But first, let's briefly review why liver disease is a growing health concern today.
 Various stimuli, including diet and metabolic diseases, can alter hepatic lipid processing to induce intracellular accumulation of lipids in hepatocytes, a condition known as steatosis.
 If left unchecked, steatosis can progress to nonalcoholic steatohepatitis (NASH), which is characterized by hepatic necroinflammation and fibrosis.
 (Musso et al. 2016, Schuppan et al. 2018, Wong et al. 2018).

 At present, no safe therapies have been approved for steatosis, NASH, or fibrosis.
 This is largely due to the lack of biologically relevant preclinical human models.
-The in vitro liver models most frequently used to study efficacy of anti-steatosis/NASH/fibrosis drugs are simple monolayer 2D cultures of primary hepatic stellate cells (HSC) or transformed HSCs (tHSC), such as LX-2.
+The in vitro liver models most frequently used to study the efficacy of anti-steatosis/NASH/fibrosis drugs are simple monolayer 2D cultures of primary hepatic stellate cells (HSC) or transformed HSCs (tHSC), such as LX-2.
 These monoculture models simply cannot recapitulate hepatocyte injury observed under fatty liver conditions (Santhekadur et al. 2018).
 Furthermore, HSCs and tHSCs are always activated in 2D culture environments, hindering assessment of the effects of relevant inducers of disease on the HSC phenotype.
 Culturing HSC in a 3D environment, however, has been shown to return these cells to their quiescent state (Leite et al. 2015).

 IHC staining reveals the inherent decrease of HSC activation, shown by decreasing expression of α-SMA over 2 weeks in culture.
-Similarly, clearance of collagen deposition is captured in the decrease of collagen type 1 the same time period.
+Similarly, clearance of collagen deposition is captured in the decrease of collagen type 1 in the same time period.

 To better predict human drug efﬁcacy and toxicity, we need in vitro cell culture assays that exhibit the same molecular and functional ﬁngerprints seen in human diseases.
 We also need long-lasting cell-based models, suitable for longitudinal, repeat dose treatments that mimic chronic drug exposure in the clinic.
 We need an in vitro 3D system that contains the primary human liver cell types necessary to recapitulate key pathways of liver diseases prior to clinical trials (Santhekadur et al. 2018).